Where is Lee Clark now?

 After a fantastic 2011-2012 season where his Terriers side broke the record for unbeaten run of games, Clark was controversially sacked in February 2012 despite the team sitting in fourth place in the league.

 It was only a matter of months before he was back in management and he joined Birmingham City after Chris Hughton left to take over at Norwich City.

 After a terrible run of form winning just one home league game in a year, Clark and assistant Steve Watson were sacked by the club in October 2014.

-Unfortunately he was unable to turn around the team’s fortunes and they were relegated at the end of the season.
+Next up he joined struggling Championship side Blackpool but he was unable to turn around the team’s fortunes and they were relegated at the end of the season.

-Despite maintaining their League One status, Clark’s Bury side struggled on the pitch at the start of the 2017/18 season and he was sacked in October 2017 after managing just two wins in 15 games.
+Despite maintaining their League One status, his Bury side struggled on the pitch at the start of the 2017/18 season and he was sacked in October 2017 after managing just two wins in 15 games.